webbertakken/email-worker/README.md

 - Send an email to the email address you registered.
 - Check the channel you registered the webhook to.

+## Tips

+- Change the `name` field in `wrangler.toml` to deploy a separate worker with a separate secret (e.g. with a separate webhook for a test channel).

 ## License

 This package is [MIT](./LICENSE) licensed.